freeCodeCamp/guide/src/pages/certifications/front-end-libraries/react/create-a-component-with-composition/index.md

 ---
-title:Create a Component with Composition
+title: Create a Component with Composition
 ---
 ## Create a Component with Composition